 The Shure Beta 57A is a directional microphone with a supercardioid polar pattern.
-Because it works on the pressure-gradient acoustic principle (both sides of its diaphragm are open to external sound pressure), it exhibits the proximity effect.
+It exhibits the proximity effect because it works on the pressure-gradient acoustic principle (both sides of its diaphragm are open to external sound pressure).

 As we can see above in the Beta 57A frequency response graph, the closer the microphone is to a sound source, the greater the accentuation of the bass frequencies.

 Notice that the proximity effect boosts the most around 200 Hz.
 This is due to the physical build of the microphone, its natural frequency response, and resonant frequencies.

 Shure is featured in the following My New Microphone articles:

 • Top Best Microphone Brands You Should Know And Use

 • Top Best Earphone/Earbud Brands In The World